socsieng/pg-parameters/README.md

-# Postgres Query
+# Postgres Parameters

-Postgres query library that supports named parameters.
+`pg-parameters` is a postgres client library that supports queries with named parameters.

-The `pg` module support parameterized queries, however, the queries need to be defined using ordinal parameters (`$1`, `$2`, etc.), and the parameters must be passed in as an array.
-The purpose of this library is allow queries to be defined and executed more intuitively using named parameters.
+The `pg` module supports parameterized queries, however, the queries need to be defined using ordinal parameters (`$1`, `$2`, etc.), and the parameters must be passed in as an array.
+The purpose of this library is enable queries to be defined and executed more intuitively using named parameters.

 This library uses parameter names preceded by a colon (`:`), example: `:parameter_name`.